xusiwei/leetcode/README.md

 Here's my solutions of leetcode problems, and I'll keep it up to date.
 If you have any ideas about my solution, welcome to post a comment.

+(tip: :lock: means you need to buy a book from LeetCode)

 | # | Title | Solutions | Difficulty |
 |---|-------|-----------|------------|
 | 1 | [Two Sum](https://leetcode.com/problems/two-sum/)  | [C++](Algorithms/TwoSum/twoSum.cc) | Medium |